El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 You've heard of that.

-It's a what, a stun gun type thing?
+It's a, what, a stun gun type thing?

 It's a laser gun.

-You point the laser, okay, fine.
+You point the laser at it.

-I oh, you don't know how accurate it is.
+Oh, you don't know how accurate it is.

 I'm sorry, folks.